qsideinstitute/SToPA/README.md

-# THe SToPA Research Lab
+# The SToPA Research Lab

 This is the official repository for the Small Town Police Accountability (SToPA) Research Lab.
 This research lab is co-organized by:
 * [Manuchehr Aminian](https://www.cpp.edu/~maminian/)